 The circle of persons who have the right to file a claim for deprivation of the right to parental care is practically unlimited.
 Since the well-being of a child affects public order, in the event of a threat to the physical and moral development of the child, any person (relatives of the child, family friends, neighbours) has the right to apply to the court asking for measures to protect the child.

-Matrimonial property regime Under the 1926 TCC separation of property was the legal matrimonial property regime.
-Under the 2002 TCC ‘participation in acquisitions’ is a legal matrimonial property regime.
-It follows the Swiss approach.
-The other three matrimonial property regimes open to spouses through contract are separation of property, community of property and shared separation.
+Under the 1926 TCC separation of property was the statutory matrimonial property regime.
+However, following the Swiss approach, the 2002 TCC laid down ‘participation in acquisitions’ as a statutory matrimonial property regime.
+The other three matrimonial property regimes are separation of property, community of property and shared separation.
+They are open through marriage property contracts.
 “Participation in acquisition” includes all goods acquired by spouses during marriage (art.
 219).

-Divorce Turkish divorce law on the whole retains the basic principles laid down in the Civil Code of 1926, with the amendments made in 1998, which provided for the possibility of divorce by mutual consent and divorce in the case of a three-year separation of the spouses after a court refusal to dissolve the marriage.
+Turkish divorce law on the whole retains the basic principles laid down in the Civil Code of 1926, with the amendments made in 1998.
+It provides for the possibility of divorce by mutual consent and divorce in the case of a three-year separation of the spouses after a court refusal to dissolve the marriage.

 The following categories of grounds for divorce are distinguished in the doctrine: